devarogundade/fleep/README.md

 ## Features
 - # Swap and Dust sweeping
     Exchange assets to others assets with a low gas fee.
+  - Dust sweeping means swap all assets below $20 to a particular asset in a single transaction.

 - # Liquidity and AutoYield Earning
     Providing liquidity and autoyield are ways of investing your crypto in fleep finance.